SES Wellness Sucess Story- 2019/2020

-- Over 200 students, staff, and parents from Stetson participated in the district’s 4.9K race at Falcon High School.
+- 56 students, staff, and parents from Stetson participated in the district’s 4.9K race at Falcon High School and we were awarded the Golden Shoe Award for the third straight year and $200 for the highest percentage of participation.

-- Stetson earned their 7th Fuel Up to Play 60 Touchdown award.
+- Stetson earned its 8th Fuel Up to Play 60 Touchdown award.
+We had 25 students on our NFL Fuel Up to Play 60 team this year.

-- 206 lives were saved by the students participating in the American Heart Association Kids Heart Challenge.
+- 166 lives were saved by the students participating in the American Heart Association Kids Heart Challenge and we raised over $8,310.

 POWER Zone Updates